Aluminum Casting Services

 Alloy Grade Key Properties Typical Applications Example Parts

-A380 (EN AC-46000) The most widely used die-casting aluminum alloy, offering a very good balance of castability, mechanical strength and pressure tightness.
-Good fluidity and dimensional stability for thin-wall, complex housings.
-High-volume die-cast housings and covers in automotive, industrial equipment, consumer electronics and power tools.
+A380 (EN AC-46000) Widely used die-casting alloy with good fluidity, strength and pressure tightness.
+High-volume thin-wall die-cast housings and covers.
 Transmission Housing, Motor Housing, Gearbox Cover, Tool Body

-A360 (EN AC-43400) High-strength die-casting alloy with better corrosion resistance and ductility than A380, and very good fluidity for intricate shapes.
-Suitable for components exposed to more demanding environments.
-Precision automotive and machinery housings, enclosures and brackets that require improved toughness and service life.
+A360 (EN AC-43400) Die-casting alloy with better corrosion resistance and ductility than A380.
+Precision housings, enclosures and brackets for demanding environments.
 Pump Housing, Gearbox Case, Hydraulic Manifold, Sensor Housing

 Supported Aluminum Casting Processes